Argentina much more than just Messi, says Germany's Loew

 "This team is not just Messi and if you think that then you would be making a mistake," Loew, eyeing Germany's first World Cup trophy in 24 years, told reporters on Saturday.

 "They have other attacking powers like Sergio Aguero, Angel Di Maria.
 This team does not live solely on Messi.
-They have a good compact organisation, better than in 2010."
+They have a good compact organization, better than in 2010."

 The Argentina captain has scored four goals and set up another as his team moved into their first final since 1990, when they lost to West Germany.